 He shadowed her every move like a surly babysitter, telling her where she could go, what she could do, and when she could do it—in a manner suggesting that she should be grateful for his firm and guiding hand.
 Even shackled with bells and bewits, a falcon could fly free for a spell.
 Ryô sought every opportunity to do the same.

 One day in the early afternoon, her retinue having retreated to the cool of the castle keep and the soldiers sleeping off the boredom, Ryô snuck down to the dock.
 The main pier was reserved for the castle lord’s junk.
-The elegant craft was finely trimmed and finished with polished mahogany that glimmered in the noonday sun.
+The elegant craft was finely trimmed and finished with polished paulownia wood that shimmered in the noonday sun.

 A single skiff was moored to the adjacent pier.
 She’d never piloted a one-man skiff before, but, really, how hard could it be?